This information is for people renting privately in Northern Ireland.

 - fixed term tenancy - your landlord can only give you notice to quit during a fixed term if they can show that you have broken the tenancy agreement

-- periodic tenancy – your landlord can give you notice to end the tenancy at any time, without having to provide a reason
+- periodic tenancy – your landlord can give you notice to quit without giving a reason.
+They can do this at any time.

-- default six month tenancy – your landlord can only end a tenancy if they can show that you have broken the tenancy agreement
+- default six month tenancy – your landlord must show that you have broken the tenancy agreement if they want you to leave

 If you’ve lived in your home: